-We provide disaggregation of revenue based on product groupings in our consolidated statements of operations as we believe this best depicts how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
+We provide disaggregation of revenue based on product groupings in our consolidated statements of income as we believe this best depicts how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
 Revenues from contracts are primarily within the United States.
-International revenues were not material to the consolidated financial statements for the years ended December 31, 2022 and 2021.
+International revenues were not material to the consolidated financial statements for the years ended December 31, 2023 and 2022.